MK99MA/SoMoE-19/README.md

  ● maps

 ### 3. Copy or upload the folders
-Copy or upload the folders to your server's "csgo" folder, for example:
+Copy or upload the folders to your server's "cstrike" folder, for example:
- ● D:\Servers\Counter-Strike Global Offensive\csgo (local server)
+ ● D:\Servers\Counter-Strike Source\cstrike (local server)
- ● /home/csgo (hosted server)
+ ● /home/cstrike (hosted server)

 Soccer Mod is now fully installed and will be loaded automatically when the server is restarted.